Get a Free Quote

 Like many areas, the region’s linguistic history has been shaped by migration.
 In particular, large-scale migration from the rest of Spain during the 20th century has resulted in that language dominating over the native Catalan language.
 More recently an influx of people from outside Spain has had an impact too, something which is reflected in the statistic that in 2013 approximately 600,000 people in Catalonia were found to have a language other than Catalan or Spanish as their first language (roughly 10% of the overall population).

 Until as recently as the 1980s Spanish was the only language used in schools and in all official communications.
 Now, Catalan is a compulsory subject in schools and enjoys equals rights with Spanish throughout Catalonia.
 It is also the language of the autonomous regional government and the other public institutions that fall under its jurisdiction.
-In fact the Generalitat (the Government of Catalonia) favours the use of Catalan in its communications to the general population, although citizens can request information in Spanish if they desire.
+In fact the Generalitat (the Government of Catalonia) favours the use of Catalan in its communications to the general population, although citizens can request information translated into Spanish if they desire.

 Amongst the general population there are high levels of comprehension when it comes to spoken Catalan, but much lower rates when it comes to writing in the language.
 A survey in 2013 by the government of Catalonia found that 99% of the population could understand Spanish with 96% also able to write in Spanish.
 By contrast, for Catalan the figures were 94% for comprehension with only 60% able to write in the language.